Sharadh/sharadh.github.io/_posts/2021-01-15-imposter-syndrome.md

 ### Diversity and Inclusion
 As I alluded to earlier, our URM colleagues feel imposter syndrome and its effects more keenly.
 This means that their performance is likely _more_ affected than others'.

-If we believe D&I is important - if not for any moral arguments, for just [the practical benefits](why-di) - then recognizing imposter syndrome and making structural and cultural changes to combat it is essential.
+If we believe D&I is important - if not for any moral arguments, for just [the practical benefits][why-di] - then recognizing imposter syndrome and making structural and cultural changes to combat it is essential.

 ## What makes it worse?
 Here are a few parts of tech that I think help aggravate imposter syndrome: